 Will Trufant was once introduced to some game-industry folks by MCG's Darcy Ross as "This is Will.
 He's ... from New Orleans."
-He's been working in IT for 20 years now, got into TTRPGs about 10 years ago, and with friends contributed an adventure and Investigator's Guide for Golden Goblin Press' Tales of the Crescent City Kickstarter in 2014.
-Will is always happy to be on the giving or receiving end of a hug or a bourbon.
+He's been working in IT for over 20 years, got into TTRPGs over 10 years ago, and with friends contributed an adventure and Investigator's Guide for Golden Goblin Press' Tales of the Crescent City Kickstarter in 2014.
+Will is always happy to be on the giving or receiving end of a hug and/or a bourbon.

 Assistive Technology Tester

-Tyler Palermo represents the DOTS RPG Project, a growing non-profit dedicated to removing barriers between disabled people and the games they want to play.
-With their roots in developing high-quality braille dice and advocating for the unheard voices of the community, they aim to continue educating and aiding publishers in releasing accessible digital products, creating new adaptive tools for use at the gaming table, translating TTRPG books into braille, donating such materials to lending locations, and much more.
-Find them at www.dotsrpg.org or on Twitter at @dotsrpg.
+Raina Harper represents the DOTS RPG Project, a growing non-profit dedicated to removing barriers between disabled people and the games they want to play.
+With her roots in developing high-quality braille dice and advocating for the unheard voices of the community, she aims to continue educating and aiding publishers in releasing accessible digital products, creating new adaptive tools for use at the gaming table, translating TTRPG books into braille, donating such materials to lending locations, and much more.
+Find her at www.dotsrpg.org or on Twitter at @dotsrpg.

 Assistive Technology Tester